phil-partners/newwebsite/pages/home.md

   enabled: true
   align: left
   image: "https://source.unsplash.com/iQ15DTx-63k/640x360"
-  heading: "When only the most battle hardened web applications will do"
+  heading: "When only the most proactively secure web applications will do"
   sub_heading: "In the toughest, most hostile network environments you don't want to lose sleep worrying whether your web applications will survive overnight."
   features:
     enabled: false